 Benefits and Risks of these Medications

-- Benefits: Opioids are very good for acute pain.
-These medications come in many formulations, including injections, sprays, pills, patches, and suppositories.
-In other words, if you can’t get a pill down, there are options.
-Opioids are used for moderate to severe pain.
-Also, they are shown to help reduce the degree of pain intensity and improve physical function.
-So they don’t eradicate the underlying problem, but they do allow you to gain some control over your symptoms.
+- Benefits: Opioids do relieve acute pain.
+These medications come in many formulations, including injections, sprays, pills, patches, liquids and suppositories.
+Opioids should be used to relieve moderate to severe pain.
+They are not considered a first-line agent for mild pain.
+They help reduce the degree of pain intensity and therefore allow for movement and function.
+They don’t eradicate the underlying problem, but they do allow you to gain some control over your pain.

-- Risks: The #1 side effect of opioids is constipation.
-You will need to take something (e.g., a stool softener), particularly as you get older.
+A major side effect of opioids is constipation.
+You will need to take something (for example a stool softener), particularly as you get older.
 Other effects include sedation, nausea (your doctor will often give something prophylactically to settle your stomach); slowed thinking (making you less sharp); and increased tolerance to the medication.
 Note that tolerance does not mean that you will become addicted; addiction hinges on craving, while tolerance does not.
 Be sure to tell your doctor what you’re taking and how often you are taking it so your dosage can be adjusted accordingly.

 - Risks: They do not affect the course of the disease.
-They can cause ulcers and bleeding.
+They can cause gastrointestinal distress, ulcers and bleeding.